 Established in 1962, Mira Godard Gallery is one of Canada's premier commercial art galleries featuring paintings, sculpture and works on paper including original prints and photographs.
 With three floors of exhibition space and viewing room, Mira Godard Gallery focuses on contemporary Canadian and International art.
 We are proud to represent major artists who have won distinction here and abroad.
 Many of the works which have been shown at the Mira Godard Gallery have become part of the permanent collections of public galleries, museums and corporations.

 For over half a century the Mira Godard Gallery label on the back of a work of art represents the highest standard of quality and provenance - provenance which is cited by museums and Canadian auction houses.
-Collectors, museums and Canadian auction houses know that Mira Godard Gallery has, for almost sixty years, represented Canada’s most important artists and has had direct and personal working relationships with those artists.
-The David Milne Estate, Alex Colville, Christopher Pratt, Jean McEwen and a number of other major artists haven chosen their best works to be sent to Mira Godard Gallery.
+Collectors, museums and Canadian auction houses know that Mira Godard Gallery has, for almost sixty years, represented Canada's most important artists and has had direct and personal working relationships with those artists.
+The David Milne Estate, Alex Colville, Christopher Pratt, Jean McEwen and a number of other major artists have chosen their best works to be sent to Mira Godard Gallery.

 For five decades, Mira Godard Gallery has worked directly and discreetly with corporate and private collectors in building collections, providing appraisals and buying and consigning works for re-sale.